idoavrah/terraform-tui/README.md

 - [x] Added destroy functionality
 - [x] Added a help screen
 - [x] Added dynamic value for "targets" checkbox (checkbox is marked when resources are selected)
+- [x] Added a short summary of the suggested plan before applying it
 - [x] Fixed: search through full module names

 ### Version 0.11